trevor-chan/SAM3D/README.md

 An Nvidia GPU is recommended for fast inference.
 If you are running on a computer without a GPU, you can run the model on a CPU but we recommend using fewer slices to save on inference time.
 You may also need to adjust the default values for mask post-processing.

+You will additionally need to download model checkpoints from https://github.com/facebookresearch/segment-anything.
+You can place these in a SAM3D/checkpoints directory.

 ## To run code

 The main script is sam3d.py.
 This script accepts a number of arguments, which can be seen by running $python sam3d.py --help